roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

  - **Power supply cables are connected firmly**.
 Make sure your power cables are fully connected on the both sides.
 I had some issues with this as well.
 Each connector has a plastic lock mechanism that should hold cables inside of ports.
 Check if all locks are activated.
  - **Motherboard is installed on the standoffs**.
 Some cases provides a special standoff screws on which motherboard should be installed.
 Standoffs elevate the motherboard and protect it from touching metal trays which may lead to the short out.

 Another symptoms I want to review is **your PC turns on but shuts down after short time during booting**.
-In this case, there may be a faulty component that prevents your PC build from running.
-I found a good strategy to diagnose this:
+In this case, there may be faulty components that prevent your PC build from running.
+I found a good strategy to diagnose this kind of issues:

 - Try to unconnect all "unnecessary" components like second HDD or case coolers and double check whenever the issue is still in place.
 - Keeps unconnecting things untill your issue is not there anymore.